• Home

 Typically, an area of concrete, steel or timber is ground and polished to allow strain gauges to be adhered using specialty adhesives.
 Waterproof gauges are also available for exterior measurement.

-Very small changes in the material under tension or compression leads to change in electrical resistance of the strain gauge
+A very small DC voltage ( less then a 9 v battery) is placed through the strain gauge.
+Very small changes in tension or compression leads to change in electrical resistance of the strain gauge.

-through a series of circuitry, the signal is converted into a digital DataStream that can be recorded, viewed and replayed on a site laptop or directly through the strain data logger.
+Through a series of circuitry, the signal is converted from voltage into a digital data stream that can be recorded, viewed and replayed on a site laptop or directly through the strain data logger.
+Results are readily exported into Excel for further data interpretation and to convert strain to stress.

 Safety